Announcing Runpod Flash

 Conclusion

-You've now learned how to create a RunPod serverless endpoint that can process base64-encoded files and stream results back to the client.
+You've now learned how to create a Runpod serverless endpoint that can process base64-encoded files and stream results back to the client.
 This pattern can be extended to handle various types of file processing tasks while providing real-time feedback to users.

 Build what’s next.